Norman Strongholds and Irish Pubs: The Perfect Ireland Itinerary That Includes Carrickfergus Castle

 Days 8-10: The Return Loop via Cliffs of Moher and Limerick

-Any Ireland itinerary that includes Carrickfergus Castle must balance that northern treasure with Ireland’s western wonders.
+Any Ireland itinerary that includes Carrickfergus Castle must balance that northern treasure with Ireland’s western wonders, ensuring you experience the best things to do in Ireland across the entire island.
 Day eight features the Cliffs of Moher, vertical rock faces rising 700 feet from the Atlantic.
 The $8 admission seems reasonable until you realize you’re essentially paying to look at nature, but the visitor center’s exhibits on local geology and wildlife add value.
 Visit before 11 AM or after 4 PM to avoid the armada of tour buses that descend mid-day, delivering approximately 5,000 people daily during summer months.

 Continue to Limerick for the night, a city that’s shed its former rough reputation to emerge as a cultural hotspot.
 The Angela’s Ashes walking tour ($18) provides a ground-level view of Frank McCourt’s bestselling memoir locations, while the Hunt Museum houses an impressive collection in a former customs house.
 For accommodations, The George Hotel offers boutique comfort from $140, while budget travelers should consider Sheep Street Hostel at $28-35 per night.

 Day nine completes the eastern leg of the journey back toward Dublin.
-Breaking the return with an overnight in medieval Kilkenny allows exploration of its imposing castle and the Smithwick’s Experience ($15), which chronicles Ireland’s oldest beer brand.
+Breaking the return with an overnight in medieval Kilkenny allows exploration of its imposing castle and the Smithwick’s Experience ($15), which chronicles Ireland’s oldest beer brand, along with discovering all the fascinating things to do in Kilkenny that most visitors overlook.
 The Hibernian Hotel offers central lodging from $125-160, providing a comfortable base for exploring the compact city center on foot.

 For your final day, return to Dublin (just over 1.5 hours from Kilkenny) for any missed attractions and last-minute shopping.
 Skip the overpriced Celtic jewelry stores on Grafton Street and instead visit the Design Tower in Temple Bar, where Irish craftspeople sell directly from their studios.
 For your farewell dinner, L. Mulligan Grocer in Stoneybatter serves elevated Irish classics paired with local microbrews rather than the ubiquitous Guinness—though no one would fault you for a final pint of the black stuff before departure.